-The Helix Piercing: Everything You Need to Know
+The Helix Piercing: Everything You Need To Know

 The widely popular helix piercing is probably what you think of when you think of a cartilage piercing.
 Located in the upper cartilage of the ear, it’s easy to confuse the helix piercing for other piercing types, like the auricle or conch cartilage piercings.